Hervar77/infinity-doc/mkdocs/api/infinity.directory.md

 Values:

 - none: `0`
-  >no filter (show all)
+  >No filter (show all).

 - files: `1`
-  >to show only files
+  >To show only files.

 - directories: `2`
-  >to show only directories
+  >To show only directories.

 - hidden: `4`
-  >to show only hidden elements
+  >To show only hidden elements.

 - system: `8`
-  >to show only system elements
+  >To show only system elements.

 - readOnly: `16`
-  >to show only read-only elements
+  >To show only read-only elements.

 - symLink: `32`
-  >to show only symbolic links
+  >To show only symbolic links.

 Example: